Gold IRA Rollover Guide: Moving to Precious Metals from A 401k

 Many gold companies advertise for home delivery of gold coins, bars, and other products.

-Yes, you can buy silver, platinum, palladium, or gold bullion bars, rounds, and other products for your collection, or to own them as investments in your own personal name.
+You can buy silver, platinum, palladium, or gold bullion bars, rounds, and other products for your collection or own them as investments in your name.

 But if you want to own gold or precious metals in your IRA, do not do this.

-Do not attempt to take personal possession of the gold in your IRA, or of anything else that you intend to place within your IRA.
-Do not try to store it yourself in your own home or in a safe deposit box.
+Do not attempt to take personal possession of the gold in your IRA or anything else you intend to place within your IRA.
+Do not try to store it yourself in your own home or a safe deposit box.

 And if there was ever any doubt about it, the U.S. Tax Court just dispensed with those doubts in December 2021.